FlyingDiver/Indigo-radiora2/README.md

 | Requires Internet      | No                  |
 | Hardware Interface     | Optional Serial     |

+## Warning

+This plugin is now Legacy status.
+It will continue to be supported for Indigo changes, if needed, but no new features will be added.
+The RRA2 and Homeworks devices supported by this plugin are no longer available from Lutron.
+All other devices are supported by the new Lutron Leap plugin.

 ## Requirements

 1. For RadioRa2, a Main Repeater (RR-MAIN-REP-WH) with ethernet or serial connection to the Indigo server.